amekusa/WP-Vagrantize/readme.txt

 == Screenshots ==

-1. Exporting a DB by a single click
+1. Customizing settings of a virtual machine
-2. Downloading a provisioning file as .ZIP
+2. Downloading a provisioning file as a ZIP

 == Changelog ==